 These guidelines are an updated version of Part 1 of the draft enclosure guidelines prepared by the Zoo and Aquarium Association New Zealand (ZAA NZ) - Guidelines for Containing Zoo Animals in New Zealand, 2013.
+They form Appendix 2 of the MPI Guidance Document - Generally Accepted Practice in New Zealand Zoo Containment Facilities.

-The following zoo enclosure guidelines for each category of new organism are considered to be minimums based upon the rationale and / or references that are provided.
-These minimums are often based upon enclosures currently used in New Zealand zoo containment facilities that have successfully contained various specimens of a new organism without breach for at least the last seven years, and are considered to be aligned with generally accepted practice for containment.
+The following zoo enclosure guidelines for each category of new organism are considered to be generally accepted practice based upon the rationale and / or references that are provided.
+These specifications are often based upon enclosures currently used in New Zealand zoo containment facilities that have successfully contained various specimens of a new organism without breach for at least the last seven years.
 In these cases, the rationale identifies the zoo containment facilities in which the enclosures are located and the year constructed.